 In the age of global technopolis, open government data reigns.
 In 2016, 70 countries participated in the Open Government Partnership, a big increase from just 7 in 2011, and 52 countries hosted their own open data portals.Read more

-The best location intelligence resources, straight to your inbox twice a month.1 email, 5 userful links, twice a month.
+The best location intelligence resources, straight to your inbox every week.1 email, 5 userful links, once a week.

 Check your inbox for a confirmation email.